varnish/Varnish-Book/varnish_tutorial.rst

 Testing ESI without Varnish
 ---------------------------

+- You can test ESI Using JavaScript to fill in the blanks

 .. container:: handout

-    During the development period you might not need Varnish all the time as it might make you less cumfortable when adding a particular feature.
+    During the development period you might not need Varnish all the time as it might make you less comfortable when adding a particular feature.
 There is a solution based on JavaScript that you could use to interpret ESI syntax without having to use Varnish at all.
 You can download the library at the following URL: